BrianVia/blog/src/pages/uses.md

+---
+layout: "../layouts/BlogPost.astro"
+title: "Equipment I Use"
+description: "Stuff on my Desk"
+pubDate: "30 Apr 2023"
+publishDate: "30 Apr 2023"
+heroImage:
+---

 ## Workstation Equipment I Use

-\*Some of these links may be referral link
+Some of these links may be referral link

 ### Peripherals